Responsible Investing

 Results

 Through weighting, we can then calculate what percentage of a portfolio’s revenue is positively or negatively contributing to achieving those goals.
-The results are displayed opposite, showing an astonishing 69.9% of revenue supporting SDG achievement.**

 *Calculations are based on KBIGI’s own methodology and are not independently verified .
 Where revenue figures are unavailable, or are misleading due to the nature of the company, alternative metrics may be used